What is it?

 Rules for Submission

 5. No help from any person is permitted in the preparation of this essay.
-Reference books on Roman literature, Roman life, Roman history, Roman religion, Latin dictionaries, and Latin grammar may of course be used, but a bibliography identifying books that have been used should appear at the end of the essay.
+Reference books on Roman literature, Roman life, Roman history, Roman religion, Latin dictionaries, and Latin grammar may of course be used, but a

-6. Judging will be based both upon the content of the essay and on Latin usage, but the correctness of the Latin will be the most important factor.
-Contestants should make a conscious effort to incorporate new syntactical features of the Latin language that they have encountered for the first time on the level of Latin for which they are currently enrolled.
+should make a conscious effort to incorporate new syntactical features of the Latin language that they have encountered for the first time on the level of Latin for which they are currently enrolled.
 The syllabi for Latin I, Latin II, and Latin III that have been prepared for students taking the Latin Tournament examinations should be consulted.

 7. The names of the winners in each competition and of those receiving honorable mention will be announced at the spring meeting of the Classical Association of Virginia.

-8. All entries become the property of the Classical Association of Virginia, and will not be returned to the write after judging.
+8. All entries become the property of the Classical Association of Virginia, and will not be returned to the writer after judging.
 Contestants who want to keep a copy should make one for themselves before submission.
 The decision of the judges will in all cases be final.

 Nota bene: Teachers should inform students that by entering this competition, they are giving the CAV permission to publish their names in any of its official publications.
 This permission is given unless the students make written requests to the contrary.

-Andrew S. Becker
+Dr. Andrew S. Becker

 Director, CAV Arthur F. Stocker Latin Essay Contest